 Another indication that God was blessing this ministry from its inception was that similar groups were soon popping all over the nation: San Francisco, Seattle, New York, and many other large and small cities began staging their own version of these prayer vigils.
 In 1937, just six years after that first meeting at the Chicago Theater, all of the splinter groups around the nation were linked together under the acronym: CBMC.
 Five men, Charles E. Gremmels, Arnold Grunigen, CB Hedstrom, Dr. NA Jepson and RG LeTourneau, comprised the steering committee that directed the early years of the CBMC ministry.
 They planned and executed the first CBMC international conference in 1938, with a charge to bring men from committees around the globe into closer fellowship and mutual commitment to Christ.

 The ministry moved its offices from Chicago to Chattanooga, Tennessee, in the 1970’s, when Ted DeMoss, a successful insurance executive took the reigns of CBMC.
-As the years passed, our work spread not only across the United States but also into Canada, Australia, New Zealand, England, Scotland, Indiana, across South Africa and Latin America.
+As the years passed, our work spread not only across the United States but also into Canada, Australia, New Zealand, England, Scotland, India, across South Africa and Latin America.
 Businessmen of all cultures, regardless of where they lived and worked had, and still have an insatiable need for a personal relationship with Jesus Christ and our ministry continues to move at warp speed to fill that void.

 The decade of the 70’s also saw the first release of Operation Timothy.
 We knew there was a felt need for a discipleship tool to help men ignite their walk with Christ.
 It was that realization that led to the creation of this disciple-making resource that remains one of the finest ever created.
 It was designed to be used for one-on-one applications where a mentor (whom we call a Paul, sits down with someone wishing to know more (a Timothy) and together they embark upon a transformational journey of exploring Christ’s word.
 Over the years, Operation Timothy (OT) has undergone a number of facelifts and updates (1995, 2008, 2011, and the digital release in 2014) but the desire to help men along the path to spiritual maturity remains the same.
 We are still about helping a man to become the man that God designed him to be.